espocrm/documentation/docs/administration/formula.md

 ## Variables

-Variables starts with the dollar sign.
+Variables starts with a dollar sign.

 ```
 // Assign the value to the variable.